Fundamental rights in India

 Rights literally mean those freedoms which are essential for personal good as well as the good of the community.
 The rights guaranteed under the Constitution of India are fundamental as they have been incorporated into the Fundamental Law of the Land and are enforceable in a court of law.
 However, this does not mean that they are absolute or immune from Constitutional amendment.

 Fundamental rights for Indians have also been aimed at overturning the inequalities of pre-independence social practices.
 Specifically, they have also been used to abolish untouchability and hence prohibit discrimination on the grounds of religion, race, caste, sex, or place of birth.
 They also forbid trafficking of human beings and forced labour.
 They also protect cultural and educational rights of ethnic and religious minorities by allowing them to preserve their languages and also establish and administer their own education institutions.
 When the Constitution of India came into force it basically gave seven fundamental rights to its citizens.
 However, Right to Property was removed as a Fundamental Right through 44th Constitutional Amendment in 1978.
 In 2009, Right to Education Act was added.
 Every child between the age of 6 to 14 years is entitled to free education.

 In the case of Kesavananda Bharati v.
-State of Kerala (1973), it was held by the Apex Court that Fundamental Rights can be amended by the Parliament, however, such amendment should not contravene the basic structure of the Constitution.
+State of Kerala (1973), it was held by the Supreme Court that Fundamental Rights can be amended by the Parliament, however, such amendment should not contravene the basic structure of the Constitution.

 Origins

-The first demand for fundamental rights came in the form of the “Constitution of India Bill, in 1895.
+The first demand for fundamental rights came in the form of the "Constitution of India Bill, in 1895.
 Also popularly known as the Swaraj Bill 1895, it was written during the emergence of Indian nationalism and increasingly vocal demands by Indians for self-government.
 It talked about freedom of speech, right to privacy, right to franchise, etc.